- Our Work

 Phase 1 – With support from the Recreational Fishing Initiative Fund and Recfishwest, we have successfully demonstrated that native oysters can be collected from Oyster Harbour, spawned in the local hatchery, deployed on new reef substrate and reach the minimum level of survival required to recover a shellfish reef.

-Phase 2 – The project’s second phase will involve all our partners and supporters in the operational deployment, restoration and monitoring of over one million native oysters distributed over two separate 200m2 reefs in Oyster Harbour.
+Phase 2 – The project’s second phase , currently underway, will involve all our partners and supporters in the operational deployment, restoration and monitoring of over one million native oysters distributed over 800m2 of reconstructed reefs in Oyster Harbour.

 Phase 3 – With the ecological knowledge and community support obtained during Phase 2, we plan to take the project to a landscape scale – up to four hectares of reef – in Phase 3.
 At this scale we will begin to make a measurable difference to fish abundance, water quality and the productivity of Oyster Harbour.